rebeckasjostrom/ADTECH-creativespec/README.md

 ## 2. Adserver Variables

 This section describes server variables identifiable by the adserver.
 These variables are partly employed in the banner code by default or may be used as additional options.
-Please note that these variables may only be used within the main HTML document.

 List of common server variables